-One objective of this study is to investigate the effectiveness of introducing perturbation strategies into the existing constructive heuristics.
-Instead of applying priority indices for fixed orders, at each iteration of the proposed period-by-period heuristic, lot extension choices are randomized with perturbation strategies.
-Perturbation strategies have been shown to be useful for developing heuristics on the context of vehicle routing problems, see e.g. \citet{hart1987semi}, \cite{charon2001noising} and \citet{renaud2002perturbation}.
-The underlying idea is to change fixed sequences determined by the original greedy heuristics by means of introducing random variants or new functions. \citet{hart1987semi} introduced several types of perturbation techniques which are then categorized as data perturbation, algorithm perturbation, and solution perturbation by \citet{renaud2002perturbation}. \citet{hart1987semi} extended the savings heuristic for the capacitated vehicle routing problem using data randomization.
-In each iteration, a percentage-based rule or a cardinality-based rule was implemented to generate a solution. \cite{charon2001noising} reviewed the applications of the noising methods on heuristics. \citet{renaud2002perturbation} describes and compares seven perturbation heuristics for the pickup and delivery traveling salesman problem (PDTSP).
-Since there are no existing constructive heuristics developed for CLSP using perturbation strategies, we will explore different ways of introducing perturbation strategies on existing constructive heuristics and compare their effectiveness.
+The main objective of this paper is to investigate the effectiveness of introducing perturbation strategies into the existing constructive heuristics.
+In each iteration of the period-by-period heuristic, lot extension choices are randomized by perturbation strategies.
+Perturbation strategies are useful for developing heuristics in the context of vehicle routing problems (VRPs), see e.g., \citet{hart1987semi}, \cite{charon2001noising} and \citet{renaud2002perturbation}.
+The underlying idea is to change fixed sequences determined by the original greedy heuristics through introducing random variants or new functions. \citet{hart1987semi} introduced several types of perturbation techniques which are then categorized as data perturbation, algorithm perturbation, and solution perturbation by \citet{renaud2002perturbation}.
+Later, \citet{hart1987semi} extended the savings heuristic for the capacitated VRP using data randomization.
+In each iteration, a percentage-based rule or a cardinality-based rule was implemented to generate a solution. \cite{charon2001noising} reviewed the applications of the noising methods on heuristics. \citet{renaud2002perturbation} described and compared seven perturbation heuristics for the pickup and delivery traveling salesman problem (PDTSP).
+Since there are no existing constructive heuristics developed for the CLSP using perturbation strategies, we explore different ways of introducing perturbation strategies on existing constructive heuristics and compare their effectiveness.